 Trained volunteers and staff from JACQUES Initiative will provide FREE HIV testing.
-Testing is open to all UM students, faculty, staff and community members.
+Testing is open to all UMB students, faculty, staff and community members.

 Trained testers will conduct oral tests.
 This is similar to running a swab over your gums.
 The results are ready in twenty minutes.

 If this test comes back positive a second test is conducted, also known as a western blot test, and blood is drawn for this test to confirm the HIV (positive or negative) diagnosis.
 Linkage to care services will be offered by dedicated staff from JACQUES Initiative who will help walk you through the process of not only getting into HIV care but overcoming the challenges that you face to staying in care.

 Why should I get tested?

 We understand the fears, stigma, and concerns around even being tested, but believe that regular testing is in everyone’s best interest.
 Consider the following two reasons:

 - Personal health: HIV is a very treatable disease.
 Ignoring or hoping it will go away only allows the virus to cause further damage to your body.
 Your health is important to us.
 Everyone should be tested.

 - Community health: It is believed that 54% of new sexually transmitted HIV infections are transmitted from those who are unaware of their status.
 This means that the best way to love your partner, your family, and your neighbors, is to be tested for HIV.

 It is recommended that everyone be tested once a year for HIV.
 For those who have been tested before, we strongly encourage another test if you have participated in the following activities since your last test: